jamesrcounts/VariantSpark/kubernetes/README.md

-## Why use AWS EKS to host VariantSpark?
+# VariantSpark on AWS EKS (Kubernetes)

-Use the provided Terraform scripts to set up a Kubernetes VariantSpark AWS EKS cluster to get these benefits:
+Customize and run the provided Terraform scripts to set up a VariantSpark container cluster using AWS EKS (Kubernetes) for these business reasons:
-- **Quick cluster set up and tear down** - for job runs and load testing
+- **FAST cluster set up & tear down** - for job runs & load testing

-- **Consistant cluster configuration** - for reproducibility of research
+- **CONSISTANT cluster configuration** - for reproducibility of research
-- **Parameterized scripts** - for flexibility in cluster sizing and vendor selection
+- **FLEXIBLE scripts** - configure script parameters for best-fit cluster sizing & cloud vendor selection
-- **Cost savings** - more efficient use of cloud compute resources (than VMs)
+- **SAVE money** - reduce cloud compute service charges by using ephemeral docker containers rather than always on VMs (Virtual Machines).
-- **Data Lake** - all data is stored in S3.
+- **SIMPLE storage / Data Lake** - all data is stored in S3.
 There is NO NEED to set up an Apache Spark (EMR) cluster

 ### How to Setup a VariantSpark-EKS cluster

-There are three core aspects to use EKS w/VariantSpark.
-These are as follows:
+3 core configuration areas needed to use EKS w/VariantSpark are as follows:
-- **One-time setup steps** - client machines require a number of libraries, plan for up to 2 hours for this initial setup
+- **One-time setup steps** - your client machine requires a number of libraries, plan for up to 2 hours for this initial setup
-- **Per job configuration steps** - sizing your cluster and configurating parameters, you may choose to run with Terraform script default cluster sizes (i.e. EC2 type, quantity, etc...) or you may update as needed
+- **Per job configuration steps** - your custom cluster sizing cluster (parameters), you can use the Terraform script defaults (i.e. EC2 type, quantity, etc...) or you may update as needed
-- **Job run execution steps** - launching VariantSpark on AWS EKS requires only two steps, we provide a connected Jupyter client if you wish to use this to launch jobs
+- **Job run execution steps** - after you've completed the one-time client setup steps, then launching your VariantSpark job on AWS EKS requires only two steps.
+We also provide a Jupyter client node if you prefer to use this to launch jobs (rather than the command line).

 ---

 ## Detailed Setup for a VariantSpark-k cluster

-TIP: Use `us-west-2` (Oregon),  in `us-east-1` EKS returned an 'out of resources' error message.
+TIP: Use `us-west-2` (Oregon) -   in `us-east-1` EKS returned an 'out of resources' error message.

 ### 0. Setup the 'one-time only' client steps
-- You only need to do these steps ONCE
-- Steps are listed at the BOTTOM of this document
+- You only need to do these client setup steps only ONCE, steps are listed at the BOTTOM of this document

-### 1. Prepare the S3 bucket
-- Create AWS s3 bucket in us-west-2 (should be in same region as cluster, currently using `us-west-2`,) note the bucket name - this will hold the Terraform state file  -> **1-time step**

-### 2. Update the Terrform Templates
+### 1. Update the Terrform Templates
 - Update `main.tf` (line 3) with bucket name - line 6 (IAM user) profile if using something other than `[default]`, and also region (if using something other than `us-west-2`)
- - update `variables.tf` - change profie and region as above
+ - update `variables.tf` - change profile and region as above
+ - update the `variables.tf` in the `\modules\eks\` folder - change the `worker_size` for your EC2 instance sizes

-### 3. Prepare and run Terraform Templates
+### 2. Prepare and run Terraform Templates
-- Navigate to `/infrastructure/`directory ->

-- Run `terraform init` - (first time only)
+- Navigate to `/infrastructure/`directory -> Run `terraform init` - (first time only)
 - Run `terraform plan -var-file config.tfvars -out /tmp/tfplan` - verify no errors after it's run
 - Run `terraform apply "/tmp/tfplan"` - this can take up to 15 minutes

-### 4. Verify kubernetes cluster
+### 3. Verify kubernetes cluster
     --- First Time Only (below) ---
     - from your terminal `cd`
     - then `mkdir .kube`